Kyle-Back Models with risk aversion and non-Gaussian Beliefs: Main Results

 \subsection{The structure of path-dependence}

-In \cite{cn2}, the authors also study the Kyle-Back model and provide necessary and sufficient conditions for the existence of equilibrium.
-Then, they use these results in \cite{cn} to establish the existence of equilibrium in some limited number of cases.
+{In \cite{cn2}, the authors also study the Kyle-Back model and provide necessary and sufficient conditions on path-dependent functionals for the existence of equilibrium.
+Then, they use these results in \cite{cn} to establish the existence of equilibrium in some cases.
 Rather than giving necessary and sufficient conditions on its existence, we directly construct an equilibrium.
 One can then check that the equilibrium constructed here satisfies the assumptions in \cite{cn2,cn} and our pricing rules satisfy the necessary conditions provided in \cite{cn}.
-In particular, one of the central objects in \cite{cn2,cn} and denoted $K$ in these papers is the Gateaux derivative of the price process in the order flow of the informed trader.
-By a simple computation we can directly compute $K$ as

-for any $\beta$ integrable enough. {Unlike assumed in \cite{cn}, $K(t,t)=\frac{1}{\pa_\xi\chi(t,\xi_t)}$ is not a function of $P^*$ but a function of $\xi_t$.
-Since $P^*$ is increasing in $\xi$ one can write $\xi_t$ as a function of $P^*(t,\xi_t)$ and use the price as the novel state process that carries all the path-dependence in the problem.
-However, our formulation with $\xi$ simplifies the fixed point condition \eqref{eq:opttcon}, the expressions of the density \eqref{eq:fphi}, the strategy \eqref{eq:insider}, and the utility \eqref{eq:utii}.}
+Indeed, using the notations of \cite{cn} (up to changing the sign of the risk aversion parameter), the authors show that if the path-dependence of the pricing rule on $Y$ has the form